Horncastle

 Horncastle is a market town and civil parish in the East Lindsey district in Lincolnshire, England.
 It is 17 mi east of Lincoln.
-Its population was 6,815 at the 2011 census and estimated at 7,123 in 2019.
+Its population was 6,815 at the 2011 census, growing to an estimated 7,123 in 2019 and recorded as 7,291 in the 2021 census.
 A section of the ancient Roman walls remains.

 History

 Romans

 Although fortified, Horncastle was not on any important Roman roads, which suggests that the River Bain was the principal route of access to it.

 Roman Horncastle has become known recently as Banovallum (i. e.
 Wall on the River Bain).
 Although this Roman name has been adopted by some local businesses and the town's secondary modern school, it is not firmly known to be original.
 Banovallum was merely suggested in the 19th century through an interpretation of the Ravenna Cosmography, a 7th-century list of Roman towns and road-stations, and may equally have meant Caistor.

 The place-name ‘Horncastle’ is first attested in the Domesday Book of 1086, where it appears as ‘Hornecastre’.
 It appears as ‘Hornecastra’ in the Pipe Rolls of 1130.
 The name means “the Roman fort in the tongue of land” between the River Bain and River Waring.

 The Roman walls remain in places.
 One section is on display in the town's library, which was built over the top of the wall.
 The Saxons called the town Hyrnecastre, from which its modern name derives.